Three Tips for Highlighting and Color-Coding Your Child’s Draft IEP

 The goal of color-coding is to be able to focus your attention and organize the information logically.

-Don’t highlight everything…only the important things.
-Give names or labels to each color so that they have a specific purpose, and you know what they stand for.
-Each color should have a specific purpose and help keep your focus as you navigate through the IEP in the right direction.
+Donโt highlight everythingโฆonly the important things.
+Give each color a name or label so that it has a specific purpose and you know what it stands for.
+Each color should help you keep your focus as you navigate through the IEP in the right direction.

 As Doreen Franklin says: